etpcdev/heightmap2bls/README.md

 ### GUI

+***IMPORTANT*** -> If you have previously used the software, delete all files, download the latest version & follow the setup steps again!
+There are new requirements.

 The GUI is currently just a prototype and is not extensively tested, but it should make creating maps a bit less of a hassle!

 #### Windows:
 If your python is set up to automatically recognize .py files, simply double click main.py.